ieperen3039/scs_lang/README.md

 A `fn<T>` has no member functions, but you can call any member of `T`, causing the `fn` to be evaluated.
 A variable of type `T` may also be assigned to a variable of `fn<T>`, resulting in a function that just returns the value.
 This allows for lazy arguments without much syntactic overhead.
 Nothing extends `fn<(A)R>` for any `A` and `R`,

+## The no-return type or BANG type
+The `!` type is used to indicate the end of control flow.
+Only the assignment expression returns the `!` type, but lamdas can be made from assignments of type `fn<(T)!>` for any `T`.
+These lamdas cannot be assigned to variables, but can be passed to functions.
+Executing such lamda forces the function to return.
+Notice that executing an assignment normally only forces a return when the assignement assigns to `return`.